 ISKO UK is the UK Chapter of ISKO, the International Society for Knowledge Organization.
-We are a not-for-profit scientific/professional association dedicated to promoting the theory and practice of organizing knowledge and information.
-One of our objectives is to “encourage and support the next generation of Knowledge Organization (KO) researchers and practitioners, with attention to continuing professional development as well as basic education and training”.
-In that spirit, we are pleased to offer students who are currently engaged in KO-related research the following support:
+We are a not-for-profit scientific/professional association dedicated to promoting the theory and practice of organising knowledge and information.
+Following a series of successful events, the ISKO UK Chapter has sufficient funds to take a more direct approach to the following objective: “To encourage and support the next generation of Knowledge Organization (KO) researchers and practitioners, with attention to continuing professional development as well as basic education and training”.

-We want to encourage more students to take up studies and research in KO.
-Likewise we want to encourage KO research which is practice-oriented.
+One of our objectives is to encourage more students to take up studies and research in Knowledge Organization (KO) .
+Likewise, we want to encourage KO research which is practice-oriented.
+In that spirit, we are pleased to offer students who wish to engage in KO-related research the following support:

-Applications for this grant are invited from students based at UK higher education institutions who are doing an undergraduate dissertation or a postgraduate project that is relevant to the knowledge organization domain.
-It is anticipated that students on Library and Information Science courses or at one of the iSchools would be particularly suited to this grant.
-ISKO UK members studying outside the UK are also eligible to apply.
+Applications for this grant are invited from students based at UK higher education institutions who are doing an undergraduate dissertation or a postgraduate project that is relevant to the Knowledge Organization domain.
+Applicants are encouraged to apply, as long as their research/project has been endorsed by their institution.

 ISKO UK is offering the following support for students: